Radal Siete Tazas National Park: Biology

-The park protects tree species mainly of the genus Nothofagus, including the threatened Nothofagus glauca and Nothofagus leonii, as well as Nothofagus macrocarpa, Nothofagus dombeyi, Nothofagus antarctica and Nothofagus alpina.
+The park protects tree species mainly of the genus Nothofagus, including the threatened Nothofagus glauca and Nothofagus × leoni, as well as Nothofagus macrocarpa, Nothofagus dombeyi, Nothofagus antarctica, and Nothofagus alpina.
 Also it is possible to find vulnerable and rare species, as are Austrocedrus chilensis and Maytenus chubutensis.

-The park is home to an endangered subspecies of Cyanoliseus patagonus known locally as Tricahue.
+The park is home to an endangered subspecies of the burrowing parrot (Cyanoliseus patagonus) known locally as Tricahue.